Adney, Alex — Undergraduate Research Assistant

 Damir is Associate Professor for Computational Linguistics at Indiana University.
 His areas of interest include speech and language technologies for documentation and preservation of low-resourced and endangered languages and dialects, deep natural language processing, computational semantics and pragmatics.
 His interest in Texas German grew over the years while traveling through Texas, visiting the colleagues at UT, and becoming intrigued by the project goals and activities in the TGDP.
 Damir grew up in Dortmund, Germany, and enjoys Texas BBQ, as well as traveling, meeting people, nature, and music.

-Coleman, Lyo — Research Assistant
+Cruise, Bryce — Undergraduate Research Assistant

 Gilbert, Glenn — Advisor